Virgin Media One: March 2006 – January 2009

 In March 2006, TV3 took steps to rebrand, as Channel 6 launched in an attempt to become a competitor in the Irish market.
 These idents consisted of live action scenes often involving the number 3 such as three drops of water into a river.
 The 3 logo now moved from just the stylized 3 into three circles with the stylized 3 in the last circle.
 The presentation package was produced by Cleverality.

-January 2009 – August 2009
+January – August 2009

-In January 2009, TV3 unveiled its new station logo – a simple sans-serif number 3 similar in style to that of TV3's logo.
-This revamp coincided with the launch of 3e.
+On 5 January 2009, TV3 unveiled its new station logo – a simple sans-serif number 3 similar in style to that of TV3's logo.
+This revamp coincided with the launch of 3e; TV3 adopted the new look during the first commercial break of News at 5.30.
 Officially, the TV3 logo is that of a box with a 3 cut out of the right hand side – this design is used on all news programmes.
 However, the idents consisted of a set of simple graphical 3s in a domino effect with different colours such as grey, purple and blue.
 The idents were produced by Image Now.